-- completed a 2,452-metre drill program at its La Esperanza project in Durango and Zacatecas States, Mexico; - received notice from Orex Minerals Inc. ("Orex") advising that it would be electing to earn a 55% interest in the Sandra-Escobar project in Durango State, Mexico, and to form a 55:45 joint venture and that it would forego the second option to earn a 65% interest in the project; - renegotiated the terms of the option agreement on the central 900 hectares of its Salamandra project in Durango State, Mexico; - continued progress on its comprehensive review and update of the data bases on its BC projects.
+- completed a 2,452-metre drill program at its La Esperanza project in Durango and Zacatecas States, Mexico and completed a comprehensive review of the drill data; - undertook a surface sampling program at La Esperanza; - received notice from Orex Minerals Inc. ("Orex") advising that it had completed the required expenditures to earn a 55% interest in the Sandra-Escobar project in Durango State, Mexico, and would forego the second option to earn an additional 10% interest in the project; - renegotiated the terms of the option agreement on the central 900 hectares of its Salamandra project in Durango State, Mexico; - continued progress on its comprehensive review and update of the data bases on its BC projects; - announced its intention to transfer the BC projects to a new public company.